cetic/honeypot/State Ot Art.md

 ![Basic Honeypot Exemple](/IMAGES/wastewater-treatment-plant-honeypot.png)

 This example honeypot represents the infrastructure of the wastewater treatment plant [^12].
-It is made up of a firewall acting as a gateway from the outside.
+It is made up of a firewall acting as a gateway to and from the outside.
 Within the network, we find the elements usually constituting this type of industry.
 There is a SCADA, the control and data acquisition system, but also a history server, allowing this data to be stored over time.
 These systems are connected directly to PLCs.
 PLCs make it possible, on the one hand, to retrieve information from the various sensors (water temperature, flow rates, etc.), and on the other hand, to send orders and commands to the various actuators (valves, by -pass, ... ).
 While some of these components (sensors and actuators) are directly connected to a PLC, others may be located in relatively distant geographical positions.
 RIOs (Remote Input/Output) are then used to make the link between the PLC and the components.
 Finally, all the components are consulted and ordered by the engineers and technicians from the man-machine interface.
 This interface is comparable to a traditional workstation.

-(TODO--> ADD Schem of wastewater treatment plant)

 ### Interaction Level
 The interaction level of the honeypot indicates to what extent its functionality is exposed.
 Two values are used to define it [^3]: